Perfect Simulation Of Processes With Long Memory: A `Coupling Into And From The Past' Algorithm: Abstract description of the perfect simulation scheme

 \section{Abstract description of the perfect simulation scheme}

-Given a continuous transition kernel $P$, two questions arise: \begin{enumerate} \item does there exist a stationary distribution $\nu$ compatible with $P$?
-In that case, is it unique? \item if $\nu$ exists, how can we sample finite trajectories from that distribution? \end{enumerate} In the past decade, \cite{CometsFernandezFerrari02longMem,DesantsiPiccioni12perfectSim,Gallo10perfectSim} have contributed to answer these questions.
-Their approach is to show that there exists a simulation scheme drawing samples of $\nu$, and this algorithm is based on the idea of coupling from the past.
-Following these authors, we address these questions by constructing a new perfect simulation scheme that requires looser conditions on the kernel, and that converges faster than existing algorithms.
-In this section, we describe the general principle of this algorithm, ignoring practical details of implementation.
-These details are given in Section~\ref{sec:algo} below.
+Given a continuous transition kernel $P$, two questions arise: \begin{enumerate} \item Does a stationary distribution $\nu$ compatible with $P$ exist?
+If it exists, is it unique? \item If $\nu$ exists, how can we sample finite trajectories from that distribution? \end{enumerate} Several authors \cite{CometsFernandezFerrari02longMem,DesantsiPiccioni12perfectSim,Gallo10perfectSim} have contributed to answering these questions in the past decade.
+Their approach consisted in showing that there exists a simulation scheme that draws samples of $\nu$.
+This algorithm was based on the idea of coupling from the past.
+In accordance with these authors, we addressed these questions by constructing a new perfect simulation scheme that requires looser conditions on the kernel and that converges faster than existing algorithms.
+The following section describes the general principle of this algorithm.
+Practical details concerning its implementation are given in Section~\ref{sec:algo}.